-In 2019 the Committee held thirteen meetings (ten meetings since 7 May).
-The average duration of meetings was approximately one hour and 40 minutes.
+In 2020 the Committee held seventeen meetings.
+The average duration of meetings was approximately one hour. () The Director deemed it appropriate not to take part in a meeting dedicated exclusively to resolutions on transactions for which he/she reported a potential conflict of interest.
 The Committee performs the duties and functions assigned to it by the RPT Procedures, in accordance with the provisions laid down by the Consob Regulation on related parties, the Bank of Italy regulations and Article 136 of the Consolidated Law on Banking.

 Specifically, it issues its opinion on the transactions that fall within the scope of the aforesaid Group Procedures, in the cases and in the manner provided for by the same.
-In this regard it is appropriate to recall that, in accordance with the Regulations on suitability requirements for the members of the management body of Intesa Sanpaolo approved by the Board of Directors in 2018, the Committee is also required to issue a unanimous opinion with reference to transactions with material counterparties for the purposes of overseeing the independence of Board Members.
+In this regard it is appropriate to recall that, in accordance with the Regulations on suitability requirements for the members of the management body of Intesa Sanpaolo, approved by the Board of Directors, the Committee is also required to issue a unanimous opinion with reference to transactions with material counterparties for the purposes of overseeing the independence of Board Members.
 In the fulfilment of its duties, the Committee takes the guidelines provided by the competent Supervisory Authorities into account.

-In 2019 the Committee examined 27 transactions, for each of which it issued a favourable, reasoned, non-binding opinion.
+In 2020 the Committee examined 32 transactions, for each of which it issued a favourable, reasoned, non-binding opinion.